 Table 11-1.
-Stratix III Configuration Schemes
+Stratix III Configuration Schemes (Part 1 of 2)

-Configuration Scheme MSEL2 MSEL1 MSELO
+Configuration Scheme MSEL2 MSEL1 MSEL0

 Fast passive parallel (FPP) 0 0 0

 Passive serial (PS) 0 1 0

-Fast AS (40 MHz) (1) 0 1 1

-Remote system upgrade fast AS (40 MHz) (1) 0 1 1

-FPP with design security feature and/or decompression enabled (2) 0 0 1

-JTAG-based configuration (4) (3) (3) (3)
+Table 11-1.
+Stratix III Configuration Schemes (Part 2 of 2) Configuration Scheme MSEL2 MSEL1 MSEL0 Fast AS (40 MHz) (1) 0 1 1 Remote system upgrade fast AS (40 MHz) (1) 0 1 1 FPP with design security feature and/or decompression enabled (2) 0 0 1 JTAG-based configuration (4) (3) (3) (3)

 - (1) Stratix III only supports Fast AS configuration.
-You would need to use either EPCS16 or EPCS64 devices.
-The largest serial configuration device currently supports 64 MBits of configuration bitstream.
-Please contact Altera Technical Support for more information on serial configuration device support for large Stratix III devices such as EP3SE260 and EP3SL340. - (2) These modes are only supported when using a MAX[®] II device or a microprocessor with flash memory for configuration.
-In these modes, the host system must output a DCLK that is 4× the data rate. - Do not leave the MSEL pins floating.
-Connect them to V{CCPGM} or ground.
-(3) These pins support the non-JTAG configuration scheme used in production.
+You would need to use either EPCS16, EPCS64, or EPCS128 devices.
+The largest serial configuration device currently supports 64 MBits of configuration bitstream. - (2) These modes are only supported when using a MAX® II device or a microprocessor with flash memory for configuration.
+In these modes, the host system must output a DCLK that is 4× the data rate. - (3) Do not leave the MSEL pins floating.
+Connect them to $V{\rm CCPGM}$ or ground.
+These pins support the non-JTAG configuration scheme used in production.
 If you only use JTAG configuration, you should connect the MSEL pins to ground. - (4) JTAG-based configuration takes precedence over other configuration schemes, which means MSEL pin settings are ignored.